- How is Castleman disease treated?

 Surgery also works well to treat localized (unicentric) CD.
 The type of surgery depends on where the disease is located.

-When the enlarged lymph nodes are in a place that is hard to get to, like deep in the chest or abdomen, surgery is more complex.
-The patient often has some pain and may need to stay in the hospital for a few days after the operation.
+When the enlarged lymph nodes are in a place that is hard to get to, like deep in the chest or abdomen, surgery is more complex and might require a stay in the hospital for a few days after the operation.